Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 When customers subscribe to our service, they will receive a **basic backup** that includes a real-time wastewater monitoring system, which facilitates strategy optimization and further reduces costs.

 On this basis, we provide comprehensive maintenance services for our Gile Carbon Fiber.

 First, during the membership service period, we will offer a two-week supply of phage-resistant *E. coli* strains free of charge to ensure the stability of product function.

 Second, throughout the membership duration, customers can enjoy free maintenance and testing services for the Gile Carbon Fiber, similar to insurance.
 [See our capabilities](/fudan/safety/#project-risk-control).
 This minimizes the risk of production efficiency decline due to product aging, ensuring that customers' factories operate at peak performance at all times.

-## Product Development Plans with Milestones, Timelines, Resources, and Risks
+## Product Development Plans

 ### Milestones

 #### Our First Try on Commercialization

 In May 2024, we participated in the Fudan University Innovation and Entrepreneurship Competition.

 The professional innovation and entrepreneurship instructors from our university conducted a comprehensive review of our business plan and provided us with valuable feedbacks.
 One suggesting is to quickly move beyond the laboratory phase and engage with businesses.

 <div style="text-align: center;" id="fig9">
     <img src="https://static.igem.wiki/teams/5115/entrepreneurship/match.webp" style="width:100%">